krishauser/Klampt/Python/docs/source/FAQ.rst

 machines are sometimes the easiest way to accomplish a given behavior with the current generation of robot AI tools.

-To implement a behavior script in Klamp't, the script should be launched in a separate thread from the execution thread.
+To implement a behavior script in Klamp't, the script should be run in a separate thread from the execution thread.
 It can then monitor the state of the execution thread (e.g., waiting for a movement to finish) and react accordingly.
-For those new to threading, please see the C++ ``<thread>`` module or the Python threading module for more information.
+The multithreaded visualization available in Linux and Windows is very convenient for this.
+See the `visualization documentation <Manual-Visualization.html#multithreaded-mode>`__ for instructions and examples.

 To implement a state machine, a controller should manually maintain and simulate its behavior in its feedback loop.
-A framework for such controllers the ``StateMachineController`` class in `Python/control/controller.py <../Python/control/controller.py>`__.
+A framework for such controllers is the ``StateMachineController`` class in `Python/control/controller.py <../Python/control/controller.py>`__.